Teamkronos/skin_cancer_classifier/README.md

 * The benefits of this study include a novel approach to melanoma detection using CNNs, as well as an important aid for melanoma diagnosis in clinical settings.
 * Achieved validation accuracy of 89% and recall rate of 82%

 ## Guide to use Framework to train HAM10000 dataset from scratch.
+(Please also refer to the uploaded zoom video)
 Refer notebook “Skin Cancer Pattern Extraction and Prediction Using Deep Convolutional Neural Networks”

 STEP 1